getlarge/nx-node-sea/README.md

 On macOS and Linux, the binary will be named `node`.
 On Windows, it will be named `node.exe`.

-You can find a complete working example in the e2e tests.
+You can find a complete working example in the [node-sea-demo repository](https://github.com/getlarge/node-sea-demo).